-Preference What you do Effect Use Clear the Does not create the PowerBuilder system tables if they do Extended check box not exist.
-Instead, the painter uses the appropriate default Attributes values for extended attributes (such as headers, labels, and text color).
+Preference What you do Effect Use Extended Attributes Clear the check box Does not create the PowerBuilder system tables if they do not exist.
+Instead, the painter uses the appropriate default values for extended attributes (such as headers, labels, and text color).

-Preference Effect do If the PowerBuilder system tables already exist, PowerBuilder does not use them when you create a new DataWindow object.
-Read Only Select the If the PowerBuilder system tables already exist, check box PowerBuilder uses them when you create a new DataWindow object, but does not update them.
+Preference What you do Effect If the PowerBuilder system tables already exist, PowerBuilder does not use them when you create a new DataWindow object.
+Read Only Select the check box If the PowerBuilder system tables already exist, PowerBuilder uses them when you create a new DataWindow object, but does not update them.
 You cannot modify (update) information in the system tables or any other database tables in the DataWindow painter when the Read Only check box is selected.